 Subcision is a minor surgical procedure performed to treat depressed acne scars and wrinkles.
-We prefer this method to treat depressed scars and deep wrinkles which are tethered down to the deeper layers of skin and muscle.
+At SL Aesthetic Clinic, we prefer this method to treat depressed scars and deep wrinkles which are tethered down to the deeper layers of skin and muscle.

 Subcision is done by inserting a hypodermic needle or microcannula through a puncture in the skin from the surface.